inko9nito/versionone/README.md

 # Instructions

-Copy and paste the contents of the two stylesheets using the Stylish plugin.
+Copy and paste the contents of all three stylesheets using the Stylish plugin.

 - [Instructions for Firefox](http://userstyles.org/help/stylish_firefox)
 - [Instructions for Chrome](http://userstyles.org/help/stylish_chrome)